Architecture of London: Contemporary high rise

 1 Undershaft, at 290 m, approved by Sadiq Khan in 2016, is planned to form the centrepiece of the City of London's skyscraper cluster.
 It is the tallest skyscraper currently proposed for London and will only be exceeded in height by The Shard.
 It will be built on the site of the aforementioned 1969 St Helen's building which will be demolished.
 100 Leadenhall, at 249 m, and already nicknamed the "Cheesegrater 2", is planned for the City of London.
 Spire London, at 235 m is planned for Canary Wharf.
 However, construction was halted after concerns that the building only had one escape stairwell for residents on the upper floors.
 The tallest of the two Riverside South towers that have been planned for construction at Canary Wharf since 2008 would have exceeded that cluster's tallest building, One Canada Square, by 1 metre in height, but construction has been stalled since 2011.
 Construction has started on the 216 m tall Consort Place (previously called Alpha Square) at Canary Wharf.
 Another major skyscraper cluster has emerged in the Vauxhall and Nine Elms districts south of the river Thames.
 The first to appear here was the 2014 St George Wharf Tower at 181 m.
 The tallest tower planned for this cluster is the 200 m One Nine Elms City Tower.

-In 2019, Sadiq Khan blocked the construction of the 290 m Tulip that would have been built in the City of London.
-However, the developers of the tower have appealed the decision.